RapDog64/webshop-automation-practice/README.md

 :heavy_check_mark: UI Register a new user
 :heavy_check_mark: UI login test
 :heavy_check_mark: UI login test with incorrect credentials
 :heavy_check_mark: Validate authorized users can add a product to cart
 :heavy_check_mark: Validate unauthorized users can add a product to cart
-:heavy_check_mark: Validate the system displays the login form if an unauthorized user want to check out the order.
+:heavy_check_mark: Validate the system displays the login form if an unauthorized user want to check out the order
-:heavy_check_mark: Subscribe to the newsletter
+:heavy_check_mark: Subscribe to the newsletter  <br/>
-:heavy_check_mark: Add product to wishlist with UI
+:heavy_check_mark: Add product to wishlist with UI <br/>
-:heavy_check_mark: Search a product by product name
+:heavy_check_mark: Search a product by product name <br/>
-:heavy_check_mark: Search a nonexistent product
+:heavy_check_mark: Search a nonexistent product <br/>

 ## API Tests